 The best varicose vein treatments in California include radiofrequency ablation and sclerotherapy.
 Radiofrequency ablation is a minimally invasive procedure that destroys the abnormal leg veins, restoring effective blood circulation.
 And sclerotherapy is a procedure wherein a special foam or liquid solution is injected into the diseased veins to seal their vessels.

 Vascular surgery, also known as ambulatory phlebectomy, is another option.
 It involves the physical removal of varicose veins through small incisions on your skin.
 Please talk to our talented vein experts in California to learn about all your vein treatment options.

 Do varicose vein treatments cause any complications?

-Our vein doctors only provide minimally invasive varicose vein treatments are extremely safe and comfortable with nearly perfect success rates.
+Our vein doctors only provide minimally invasive varicose vein treatments that are extremely safe and comfortable with nearly perfect success rates.
 Radiofrequency ablation and sclerotherapy are ideal for varicose vein treatment, and they cause little-to-no post-treatment side-effects.
 Furthermore, the vein doctors at our vein treatment center in California curate the treatments according to your specific needs to ensure optimal results without any complications.

-How does a vein doctor diagnose and treat varicose veins?
+How do your vein doctors diagnose and treat varicose veins?

-During your consultation, the vein doctor will review your medical history, note your symptoms, examine your leg veins, and possibly run a duplex ultrasound scan.
-The vascular imaging test helps them visualize the direction of blood flow in the leg veins, revealing the presence (or absence) of vein disease.
+During your consultation, our vein doctors review your medical history, note your symptoms, examine your leg veins, and possibly run a duplex ultrasound scan.
+The vascular imaging test helps them visualize the direction of blood flow in your leg veins, revealing the presence (or absence) of vein disease.
 After diagnosing the root cause of varicose veins, they curate the ideal vein treatment plan for you.